094459/blog/content/newsletter/aws-open-source-news-and-updates-no-25.md

 Now all I need to know is where the name came from :)

-**Chirp**

-Looking for a php based social media tracking solution you can host on AWS using serverless technologies?
-Well, look no further as Benjamin Crozat has put together [Chirp](https://chirp.benjamincrozat.com/overview).
-Full source code in the [GitHub repository here](https://github.com/benjamincrozat/chirp).

-You can have a look at what you will end up as Ben has put together a demo of the solution which I checked out.

 **CredoPy**

 Martin Wie's first open source project on GitHub, [CredoPy](https://github.com/MartinWie/CredoPy), looks to make you more secure by adopting the "troy password credo", the company where he works.
 What is this manifesto?
 Well, it is simple - It's very simple: Never store credentials unencrypted!